 Crickets in the Dust

-Drought and desertification threaten farming traditions in northern Thailand.
+Drought, flooding, and heat threaten agriculture in Northeast Thailand.
 But some have discovered that the humble cricket may hold the key to restoring the earth.

-Crickets offer a new solution.
+Crickets could offer a new solution.
 For generations, crickets and other insects have supplemented the Isaan diet.
 Now farmers are adapting to using cricket frass, derived from exoskeletons and the waste of farmed crickets, to replenish lost minerals in the soil.
 A natural, organic fertiliser, the crickets that have fed them now also feed the land.
-This long term project on film explores the role of traditional wisdom in the face of modern challenges.